top of page

 Rebuilding Community & Maintaining Safety

-Over the past few years, spending on community events, recreation, and public gathering spaces has decreased and so has resident connection.
+Over the past few years, spending on meaningful community events and public gathering spaces has decreased and so has resident connection.
 Events are overcrowded and safety is a concern.
 Social media, marketing, and the ability to draw business and generate revenue is critical.

 Lets support our community by ...

-• Restoring and expanding family-friendly events that make Sugar Hill a place to gather, not just pass through.
+• Restoring and expanding family-friendly events at cost effective price points that make Sugar Hill a place to gather, not just pass through.

 • Investing in public safety improvements in the full city of Sugar Hill.
-To me this means safer crosswalks, better lighting, and visible enforcement where residents need it most.
+To me this means enforcement at intersections, better lighting, road repairs, and sidewalks in residential areas.

-• Partnering with schools, nonprofits, and local businesses to create low-cost, high-impact community programs.
+• Partnering with schools, nonprofits, and local businesses to create low-cost, high-impact community programs that support all income levels and backgrounds.

 Get Involved